The vinyl releases that helped build a culture 1979-1986

 In the meantime, Clandest had hooked up with Silver Fox of the Fantasy Three and was producing a new track for him.
 The idea was to make a follow-up to his 1984 track ‘The Buck Stops Here’.
 When it came to pressing it up, myself, Clandest, graffiti artist Diseone and DJ Credit One got together to fund the project.
 It didn’t really matter how many sold, it was more the buzz we got out of working with someone that we grew up listening to.
 We were trying to decide whether to release it as a white label or just make up a new label name.
 It didn’t even cross my mind to start a record label but when Clandest suggested using the website, that was it, Hip Hop Be Bop Records was born.

 My focus is on hip hop releases from 1979-1986 with most content originating from, but not exclusive to, the US and the UK.
 I’m trying to contact artists, producers and anyone that was involved in the making these records back in the day in the hope that I can add a little extra information here and there to make the site more interesting.
 Things may seem a little slow at times but please keep checking back for new updates.
 The website is only me so I can’t post as quick as I’d like to.
-It’s also been given a fresh new look thanks to Dan at Developer Rocket but I now have the long process of updating everything.
-It’ll be worth it in the end.

 If you enjoy visiting and would like to contribute financially to the running of the site please visit the online store where you can buy the latest Hip Hop Be Bop releases plus a few other bits and pieces.